 NV Sherman & Hooker (Bedrock Wine Co.)
 Shebang, Cuvée VI ($12): While my inclination is toward European wines, and to lighter bodied fare, I have to tip my hat to Morgan Twain-Peterson.
 He's working with some of the oldest vineyards in the state, largely field blends, reviving them and making sure they don't get torn up and replanted to more marketable grapes.
 This is a blend that comes largely from the leftover barrels from his fancier, single vineyard offerings.
 There's a ton of great juice, and perhaps even more history, packed into this $12 bottle.

-The wines I've listed here are great every day, workhorse wines.
-They get the job done and are among the best in their class, true to where they're from, and to their varieties.
+The wines I've listed here are great every day, get-the-job-done wines.
+They meet the mark and are among the best in their class, true to where they're from, and to their varieties.
 That being said..spend just a little more, let's say $18 or $20 a bottle, and your choices will expand exponentially.
 Different styles, regions, and wines with layers of complexity.
 Especially when it comes to California—under $15, it's slim pickings, at least for non-mass produced wines.

 What are you looking for when you choose wine to serve at Thanksgiving?
 What bottles do you recommend and why?